Yangshuo (Guangxi)

 The China Taichi Guide : An Introduction to Yangshuo.
 Yangshuo, near Guilin, Guangxi Province is a very beautiful area and an easy place in China for international people to reside for long periods and learn Tai Chi.
 The China Tai Chi Guide is a directory of Tai Chi Schools and Teachers in China.

-© Anthony Fidler 2009 - The China Tai Chi Guide - A Guide to finding the right Tai Chi Teacher or School for you in China, whether Yang, Chen, Wu or other Internal Martial Arts.
+© Anthony Fidler 2011 - The China Tai Chi Guide - A Guide to finding the right Tai Chi Teacher and School for you in China.
+Yang Style Tai Chi, Chen Style Tai Chi, Wu, Sun and other Internal Martial Arts are all discussed along with the Locations where Quality Tai Chi can be found in China.